Mobile users: For best results, view in

 tires and a rigged handbrake.

-The jumps were done in special cars that had
+The jumps were done in special cars

-bodies and were equipped with NASCAR
+had reinforced bodies and were equipped

-style fuel cells to prevent leaks and
+with NASCAR style fuel cells to prevent

 Burt Reynolds’ 1978 Pontiac Firebird